 Fewer journalists have to do more work in today’s newsrooms.
 News outlets are cutting the number of journalists they employ, and those remaining are obliged to write more quickly and more often.
 Frequently they have minimum time to fact-check their stories.
 Therefore more media releases are being used directly as supplied.

-Thus the onus is more on PR people to check facts before sending material to the media.
+Thus the onus is more on communication pros to check facts before sending material to the media.
 This applies especially to material that is quickly prepared and ‘piggybacks’ on breaking news.
 Also, much of the content developed for social media and direct publication may not go through the typically rigorous corporate copy review process.

-PR’s new power to post like a journalist adds the responsibility to fact-check like a journalist.
-PR writers should thoroughly check and double-check names, spelling, quotations, numbers, and facts before publishing an article.
+This new power to post like a journalist adds the responsibility to fact-check like a journalist.
+You should thoroughly check and double-check names, spelling, quotations, numbers, and facts before publishing an article.

 In “Faster Fact Checking, Part 1: Tools for Journalists Reporting Breaking News,” Amanda Hicken highlights resources used by reporters that help them check news quickly before releasing a story.
 Below are Hicken’s recommendations that should be considered before publishing news releases, editorial content, and social media posts: